MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Set-SPOTenant.md

 ### -NotifyOwnersWhenInvitationsAccepted

-When this parameter is set to $true and when an external user accepts an invitation to a resource in a user’s OneDrive for Business, the OneDrive for Business owner is notified by e-mail.
+When this parameter is set to $true and when an external user accepts an invitation to a resource in a user's OneDrive for Business, the OneDrive for Business owner is notified by e-mail.

 For additional information about how to configure notifications for external sharing, see Configure notifications for external sharing for OneDrive for Business.